Azure/azure-sdk/docs/typescript/design.md

 }
 ```

+TODO: Please add a section or guideline describing how to set the service version.
+TODO: Please add a mention of service client immutability, if it's applicable to JavaScript.

 ### Options {#ts-options}

 The guidelines in this section apply to options passed in options bags to clients, whether methods or constructors.
 When referring to option names, this means the key of the object users must use to specify that option when passing it into a method or constructor.